-As any successful entrepreneur will know, having the right tools in place during the early stages of a new venture is essential.
-From structuring a team to attracting investors, it takes a lot of planning before a single product or service is sold.
+As any successful entrepreneur will know, having the right tools in place during the early stages of a new venture is essential; from structuring a team to attracting investors, it takes a lot of planning before a single product or service is sold.

-“If you leave your IP is left unprotected, your invention or creation is at risk of being lost to larger competitors in the market.
+“If you leave your IP unprotected, your invention or creation is at risk of being lost to larger competitors in the market.
 They are likely to commercialise your product or service at a more affordable price, leaving you as the original inventor without financial gain or reward.
 This makes protecting your IP a valuable business asset that could provide future profit opportunities, should there be a surge in demand for a related product or service,” says Granville Turner, Director at company formation specialists, Turner Little.

 PROTECTING YOU INTELLECTUAL PROPERTY

 Protecting your IP means you can take legal action against those who use it without your permission.
 The type of protection available to you will vary depending on what you have created.
 While some are automatic, others you will need to apply for.

 Automatic protection comes in the form of a copyright or design right.
 Examples of intellectual property for copyright protection include artwork, photography and TV, whereas design rights offer protection against shapes of objects, such as the external look of Apple’s storefront.

 In terms of the types of protection you will need to apply for, this involves trademarks and patents.
 You can trademark product names, logos, jingles and more, whereas patents include inventions and products, such as machine parts and medicines.
 It is worth noting that approval for patents can take between 2-4 years, so it is recommended that you start your application process as early as possible.

 At Turner Little, we have a wealth of experience in helping businesses of all sizes retain their competitive advantage and safeguard their trademark.
 Talk to us about securing your exclusive rights to your intellectual property today.